 Noise is not just a nuisance–it impacts our work, our communications, our mental health, our stress levels, our physical health, our children’s ability to study, and much more.

 Some neighborhood noise is unavoidable.
-But leaf blowers–they seem to run round the clock, and their noise is extreme, entering houses, offices, hospitals, classrooms… When leaf blowers are used to push leaves around, everyone pays the price.
+But gas leaf blowers run throughout the day, their noise is extreme, and their low-frequency sound waves travel farther than those of battery blowers and easily penetrate windows, disrupting daily life in homes, offices, hospitals, classrooms, and more.
+When leaf blowers are used to tidy some people’s properties, everyone else pays the price.

-The noise disturbs me in my back yard, penetrates the walls of my home, interrupts my kids’ studying … Our home is our refuge and these machines intrude on my property and my family.– Change.org petition signer
+The noise disturbs me in my back yard, penetrates the walls of my home, interrupts my kids’ studying … Our home is our refuge and these machines intrude on my property and my family.– Santa Cruz resident/petition signer

 Read C.H.A.S.E.’s summary report on The Science on the Health Consequences of Noise

 Two-stroke leaf blower exhaust is worse than a truck’s in many ways.
 More than 30% of its fuel/oil mixture gets emitted as an aerosol, unburned.
 This contains a host of toxins, and carcinogens.
 Benzene, 1,3-butadiene, acetaldehyde, and formaldehyde increase the risk of a range of health problems, including:

 - eye, skin, and respiratory tract irritation